Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: Loop-erased random walk

 We consider next a weighted version of $\Z^2$, where each horizontal edge has weight $c$, and each vertical edge has weight $1/c$.
 This graph is isoradial, so we may compute the Green's function using \cite{Kenyon.isoradial}.
 Because the lattice is symmetric under a $180^\circ$ rotation and invariant under translations, we can also compute $G'$.
 This gives us all the necessary information we need to compute the probability that LERW from $(0,0)$ passes through $(1,0)$.
 It is convenient to let $c=\tan\theta$.
 After a computation similar to the ones above, we find that the LERW passes through vertex $(1,0)$ with probability

 When $\theta=\pi/4$, we have $c=1$, and this above probability reduces to $5/16$, in agreement with our earlier calculation for $\Z^2$.

-In the isoradial embedding of the lattice into the plane, if the horizonal edges have length~$1$, then the vertical edges have length $c$.
+\enlargethispage{24pt} In the isoradial embedding of the lattice into the plane, if the horizontal edges have length~$1$, then the vertical edges have length $c$.
 An interesting special case is the limit $c\to 0$.
 Then random walk on this weighted graph converges to a standard Brownian motion in the vertical direction, except at a Poisson set of times with intensity $1$, where the walk jumps left or right with equal probability.
-The random walk on this graph is then a continuous-time random walk on $\Z$ in the horizontal direction and a Brownian motion on $\R$ in the vertical direction. \fref{ZR-tree} illustrates a portion of the uniform spanning tree on this graph, together with the path from $(0,0)$ to $\infty$.
+The random walk on this graph is then a continuous-time random walk on $\Z$ in the horizontal direction and a Brownian motion on $\R$ in the vertical direction.
 From the above formula, we see that in this limit, the probability that the LERW passes through $(1,0)$ converges to $1/4-1/\pi^2$.